rongchengqi/fixedheadercolumntable/README.md

 # fixedheadercolumntable
-a js plugin to fix the header or column of the html table
+a jquery plugin to fix the header or column of the html table